GabrilH/Aguda-Compiler/aguda-compiler/aguda-M3.md

 ## A brief description of how you implemented the symbol table

-The Symbol Table was implemented as a hierarchical structure, it uses a dictionary to store symbols in the current scope and supports nested scopes through a parent-child relationship.
+The Symbol Table was implemented as a hierarchical structure, it uses a dictionary to store the symbols in the current scope and supports nested scopes through a parent-child relationship.

 Methods: